Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/misc.md

 ### Get Hydration

-Returns a number, in the range [0, 100], an expression of how hydrated soil at the position would be
+Returns a number, {% in_range 0,100 %}, an expression of how hydrated soil at the position would be

 ```js-20
 TFC.misc.getHydration(level: LevelAccessor, pos: BlockPos): number